-This is the first in a series of articles about the five habits you need to practice in order to add years to your life.
+This is the first in a series of articles about the five habits you need to practice in order to live longer and live stronger.
 In addition to not smoking, there are four other habits that you can read about on our website.

 The American Heart Association says eating a healthy diet is an essential component of a healthy lifestyle.
 Doing so, they say, could add years to your life.

 It’s an exciting proposition, but you’d be forgiven if you looked at that seemingly simple recommendation and said, “Well where the heck do I start?”
-That’s because there are no shortage of “experts” out there touting the latest diet trend as the best way to get healthy and live longer.
+That’s because there are no shortage of “experts” out there touting the latest diet trend as the best way to get healthy and live longer and live stronger.

 But we have good news for you.
 It really is as simple as it sounds.
 Tune out the noise around you, and science has the answer for how to eat a healthy diet.

 According to Dr. David Katz, founder of the True Health Initiative and founding director of the Yale-Griffin Prevention Research Center, the fundamentals of good nutrition really haven’t changed in decades.
 In fact, you’ve probably been hearing this refrain since you were a kid.
 “Eat your fruits and vegetables.”

 Fruits and vegetables

 “Eat the rainbow” is a phrase we like to remember as we meal prep each week.
 Picking one or two vegetables you enjoy is a good start, but you should aim to add a wide variety of colors to your diet.